RiL3z/RiL3z.github.io/_posts/2018-12-13-willpower.md

 Yup.
 So what's your point?
 What if you're not born into a wealthy family and you have weak willpower due to genetics.
 Is that an acceptable excuse for being lazy and unmotivated?
 No. If you're a normal human then you are capable of developing self-discipline.
 Here's how you do that.
 When the moment comes for you to get out of bed and go to the gym, you have to summon the willpower to ignore the part of your mind telling you to go back to sleep or wait for 5 minutes longer.
 That is willpower.
 That is the only way you are going to get out of bed that morning and it is the only way to start a new habit that will become easier to execute over time.

+## The Point
 Now here's part of the article that really pisses me off:
 > We blame willpower failings for weight gain, even though it’s genetics and our calorie-laden environments conspiring against out waistlines.

-I'm trying to understand Brian's perspective here and this is what I'm gathering:
+I'm really trying hard to understand Brian's perspective here and this is what I'm gathering:
 If you're otherwise healthy but overweight, it's not your willpower that's the problem.
 No no, that would be accepting too much responsibility for yourself.
 It's your genetics and your environment.
 If you work in a fast-food restaurant while going to school part-time, you're going to be fat because your environment is too stressful.
 Very few people are going to naturally possess a strong enough willpower to resist eating that Big Mac during their lunch break working for McDonalds.
 The fact that you don't have enough willpower to stop yourself from indulging isn't your fault though!
 It's the way you were born and the place you're working in.

 I'll tell you one thing I know for certain.
 A person who believes that they're fat because of where they work and how they're born and doesn't believe their fatness has anything to do with their lack of willpower will never take the steps to develop good habits that will help them lose weight.
 They will reason that they can't develop more willpower because they weren't born with the self-discipline that some people have.
 They will also reason that, until their environment changes to be less tempting, they will stay fat.
 So they will wait for something to change in their environment.
 If you work for McDonalds I'll let you know that nothing in your work environment is going to change any time soon.
 So that person will be stuck being fat.
 It's really that simple.
 Until that person chooses to jump on the exercise bike after an exhausting shift at McDonalds, they will stay fat.
 They will stay fat until they decide to work on, develop, and USE their willpower.